Need Help? Give us a call.

-“The best introductions to potential investors are made by successful entrepreneurs who can vouch for you,” Vanessa Kruze, CPA, CEO and founder of startup consultancy Kruze Consulting, says.
-Working alongside angel-funded startups, Kruze says to meet other local startups who’ve raised and ask for intros.
-“Investors prefer introductions from other entrepreneurs who they respect and have worked with.”
+“The best introductions to potential investors are made by successful entrepreneurs who can vouch for you,” says Vanessa Kruze, CPA, CEO and founder of startup consultancy Kruze Consulting.
+“Investors prefer introductions from other entrepreneurs who they respect and have worked with,” Kruze says.

 If your network to other small businesses isn’t strong, think more specifically.
 Kruze adds, “Service providers like experienced startup attorneys or accountants can make warm introductions.”

-Similarly, think of other ways you can backchannel into individuals or groups of investors with networks you’re part of or can easily join.
+Similarly, think of other ways you can backchannel into individuals or groups of investors with networks you’re already part of or can easily become a part of.

-Your alumni network is a great place to start looking for known investors, groups of angels or syndicates, or connections into others who can offer you advice into how to find investors.
-Additionally, as many research-focused universities develop incubators and accelerators for current students and alumni, affiliated venture communities are coalescing and becoming easier to find.
+Your alumni network is a great place to start looking for known investors, groups of angels or syndicates, or connections to others who can offer you advice on how to find investors.

 You also might want to look into industry trade organizations, your local chamber of commerce, or a local Small Business Development Center (SBDC).
 Although it might seem strange to focus hyper-locally, some of your best and most unique connections can be made at the local level when you’re not competing for the same funding as other new businesses in major cities.